rcosta-git/rcosta-git.github.io/README.md

 ### 📚 Navigation 📊
 **[ [Home](README.md) | [About Me](about.md) ]**

 Hi everyone, this is Rob's page on quantitative finance and algorithmic trading.
 A lot of what happens at the hedge funds doing quantitative analysis is [quite secretive](https://www.marketwatch.com/story/renaissance-millennium-settle-trade-secrets-dispute), but I am hoping to work on making some finance models more accessible, while keeping some of the code I develop still private between me and my collaborators.
 Below is some published literature on portfolio analysis and hedging, lists of research journals, classic economics texts, options and futures video tutorials, and more.
 Investors should contact [Costa Capital Technologies](mailto:owner@CostaCapital.org), which I'm starting up as a nonprofit to support research and development in quantitative analysis of the stock market, structured with for-profit subsidiaries, following the examples of companies like Patagonia and OpenAI.
 A prototype of our platform is available [here](https://candlesage.streamlit.app/), and I'm actively fundraising to improve it.
 For my math and logic interests, see my [Google Drive](https://drive.google.com/drive/folders/0B9bvsojRLzQ4fmVhUGdoby1URFRYYVZmMnh4dDFGLVc2YmdUVW5SdEdzZXl4OGF4ajcxajQ?resourcekey=0-XWGB5GzqOjIy6syC3Ah8qw&usp=sharing).
-Questions?
-[Contact me](mailto:owner@costacapital.org).
+[Contact me.](mailto:owner@costacapital.org)

 ## Table of Contents
 - [Financial Analysis: Start Here](#financial-analysis-start-here)